Michigan health chief cites ‘broad’ authority, issues rules

 Whitmer, for instance, has called on legislators to return to session because an order that was nullified had extended state unemployment benefits from 20 weeks to 26 weeks.
 People out of work during the pandemic also can receive an additional 13 weeks of payments from the federal government once they exhaust their state benefits and, if the unemployment rate remains high, up to 20 more weeks.

 It is unclear if the Republican majority will agree to the 26 weeks.
-Senate Majority Leader Mike Shirkey said an “arm wrestling contest” will take place on that issue, and lawmakers also will review other provisions in the governor’s unemployment order.
+Senate Majority Leader Mike Shirkey said this week that an “arm wrestling contest” will take place on that issue, and lawmakers also will review other provisions in the governor’s unemployment order.

+The Senate will meet Thursday to vote on “time-sensitive” bills that were not immediately specified, with the House planning to hold session Oct.
+13. Before the ruling, the chambers had been unlikely to meet until after the November election.

+“We will do everything we can to make sure the people of Michigan have peace of mind about the state’s response and about their future,” Shirkey and House Speaker Lee Chatfield said in a Tuesday statement.

 Follow David Eggert at https://twitter.com/DavidEggert00